CarlOvberg/whatsapp-order-bot/README.md

 ## What it does

-- Understands free-text orders across **Turkish, German, and English and extensible to other languages** — the bot detects whichever language the customer is writing in and replies in that language, including mid-conversation language switches.
+- Understands free-text orders across Turkish, German, and English (extensible to other languages) - the bot detects whichever language the customer is writing in and replies in that language, including mid-conversation language switches.
 No language-selection prompt is ever shown to the customer.